What are corporate strategic advisors, consultants, coaches & mentors?

 Business advisor (BA)

-BAs tend to emphasise their value to their clients in experience as business owners more than through tertiary qualifications and corporate experience, although they may apply.
+BAs tend to emphasise their value to their clients in experience as business owners more than through tertiary qualifications and corporate experience, although they may also apply.
 Their primary value to their clients may often be empathy in having owned and operated a small business.

 While BAs may fulfil a range of services, their in-depth industry knowledge and networks may be particularly suitable when industry-wide risks or opportunities are at the core of key issues.